 The most common benefit not already mentioned is the provision of a mobile phone for private use.
-You and each employee are permitted one tax-free mobile phone, with this exemption covering smart phones.
-But make sure that it is the company that owns the phone and takes out the contract with the telecoms company.
-A second phone will be taxable, as is any other device such as a tablet or laptop even if they have telephone functionality.
-Mobile phones used solely for business use, or with insignificant private use, are always exempt.
+You and each employee are permitted one tax-free mobile phone, but make sure that it is the company that owns the phone and takes out the contract with the telecoms company.
+A second phone will be taxable, as is any other device such as a tablet or laptop, even if they have telephone functionality.
+Mobile phones used solely for business, or with insignificant private use, are always exempt.

-- Employees can be provided with a parking space for a car, motorcycle or bicycle. - You can reimburse up to £8,000 of a new employee's moving costs if they have to move house to take up employment with your company. - There is also an exemption (with certain exceptions) for trivial benefits which do not cost more than £50 per employee.
+- Employees can be provided with a parking space for a car, motorcycle or bicycle. - You can reimburse up to £8,000 of a new employee's moving costs if they have to move house to take up employment with your company. - Employees can be provided with up to £500 of pension advice each year. - There is also an exemption (with certain exceptions) for trivial benefits which do not cost more than £50 per employee.